 6:00 p.m. – 7:15 p.m.

-In the conversation with Rezaian and Lisa Monaco, former Homeland Security Advisor to President Obama, attorneys will learn about the international legal and foreign policy issues around Rezaian’s detention and the negotiations for his release – including the parallel international nuclear agreement and resolution of the legal cases and termination of the extradition requests for Iranians that figured in the release of Rezaian and his fellow Americans held by Iran.
+In the conversation with Rezaian and Lisa Monaco, former Homeland Security Advisor to President Obama, attorneys learned about the international legal and foreign policy issues around Rezaian’s detention and the negotiations for his release – including the parallel international nuclear agreement and resolution of the legal cases and termination of the extradition requests for Iranians that figured in the release of Rezaian and his fellow Americans held by Iran.

 Description from Publisher Anthony Bourdain/Ecco: